-- Smoking is prohibited within any County Parks and Open Space areas.
+- Smoking is prohibited within any Parks & Open Space area.

-- It is unlawful to consume marijuana or any marijuana derivative within any County Parks and Open Space area.
+- It is unlawful to consume marijuana or any marijuana derivative within any Parks & Open Space area.

-- County Parks and Open Space areas are open from sunrise to sunset.
+- Parks & Open Space areas are open from sunrise to sunset.

 - A valid Colorado fishing license is required for all persons 16 years of age or older whenever fishing in ponds, lakes, creeks, and rivers.